 This course will teach you about how different cultures around the world raise children.
-It will look into factors like birthing practices, family dynamics, parenting styles, values differ around the world.
+It will look into factors like birthing practices, family dynamics, parenting styles, values that differ around the world.

 Fieldwork in child development

 A course in fieldwork will give you hands-on experience working with children.
 The locations and duration of the fieldwork placement are typically arranged beforehand by the child development department.
 These additional hours are completed, usually off-campus, to gain real-world experience.
-Fieldwork locations are numerous and can vary from childcare center, to a nature center, to a Head Start program.
+Fieldwork locations are numerous and can vary from childcare center to a nature center, to a Head Start program.

 A bachelor’s program generally requires you to complete a number of elective courses, which you can select based on your interests and future career goals.
-The availability, number, and types of courses will depend on the university, and your own timetable.
+The availability, number, and types of courses will depend on the university and your own timetable.

 These costs can seem high, even without factoring in the extra cost of books, transportation, and other expenses.
 There are grants, loans, and scholarships available to child development students.
 If you meet the eligibility criteria, a common way to cut down the cost of tuition is to apply for federal aid.
-Federal Student Aid (FASFA) has a free application that gathers financial information about you and your family to determine eligibility and amount of aid that can be granted.
+Federal Student Aid (FASFA) has a free application that gathers financial information about you and your family to determine eligibility and the amount of aid that can be granted.
 This money does not need to be paid back.

 Continuing your education